web2py/py4web/docs/chapter-16.rst

-The intended usage is to create a server endopoint that can provide translations for the client accepted-language, obtain T.translations via ajax get, and then use T to translate and pluralize all messages client side rather than serverside.
+The intended usage is to create a server endopoint that can provide translations for the client accepted-language, obtain T.translations via ajax get, and then use T to translate and pluralize all messages clientside rather than serverside.

 **Q.debounce**